tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 #run the query
 run query q1([-0.017733968794345856, -0.01019224338233471, -0.016571875661611557])
 ```
-You can also use REST api to invoke the installed query.
+You can also use POST method to call REST api to invoke the installed query.
+By default, the query will be located at URL "restpp/query/{graphName}/{queryName}".
 ```python
 curl -X POST "http://127.0.0.1:14240/restpp/query/financialGraph/q1" -d "{\"query_vector\":[-0.017733968794345856, -0.01019224338233471, -0.016571875661611557]}" | jq
 ```